juanlao7/protopipe_web/cards/readAsCSV.md

   Delimiter or separator of the values.

-* **Header line(s)** --- List of [Integer](types/Integer.html)
+* **Header row(s)** --- List of [Integer](types/Integer.html)

-  Lines that define the headers of the data.
+  Row number(s) to use as the column names, and the start of the data.
 Leave empty if the data has no headers.
-Set it to "0" if the headers are at the first line of the data.
+Set it to "0" if the headers are at the first row.